bbbradsmith/binxelview/readme.txt

 - 16BPP palette support.
 - Random palette now supported above 16BPP.
 - Indicate use of automatic palette with bold Auto button.
+- Can now switch from custom palette to auto palette and back without reloading the palette.

 1.6.3.0 (2024-10-14)
 - Option persistence, INI file save and load.